-Based on what was said, one more important conclusion follows: doing a real job, i.e., implementing concrete actions (making coffee, in our case) should be delegated to the lower levels of the abstraction hierarchy.
-If the upper levels try to prescribe implementation algorithms, then (as demonstrated in the example of order_execution_endpoint) we will soon face a situation of inconsistent methods, most of which have no specific meaning when applied to a particular hardware context.
+From what was said, one more important conclusion follows: doing a real job, i.e., implementing some concrete actions (making coffee, in our case) should be delegated to the lower levels of the abstraction hierarchy.
+If the upper levels try to prescribe some specific implementation algorithms, then (as we have demonstrated on the order_execution_endpoint example) we will soon face a situation of inconsistent methods and interaction protocols nomenclature, most of which have no specific meaning when we talk about some specific hardware context.

-On the other hand, by following the paradigm of concretizing the contexts at each new abstraction level, we will eventually fall into the bunny hole deep enough to have nothing more to concretize: the context itself unambiguously matches the functionality we can programmatically control.
-At that level, we should stop detailing contexts further and focus on implementing the necessary algorithms.
-It's worth mentioning that the depth of abstraction may vary for different underlying platforms.
+Contrariwise, applying the paradigm of concretizing the contexts at each new abstraction level, we will eventually fall into the bunny hole deep enough to have nothing to concretize: the context itself unambiguously matches the functionality we can programmatically control.
+And at that level, we must stop detailing contexts further, and just realize the algorithms needed.
+It's worth mentioning that the abstraction deepness for different underlying platforms might vary.

-NB: In the "Separating Abstraction Levels" chapter we illustrated exactly this: when we talk about the first coffee machine API type, there is no need to extend the tree of abstractions beyond running programs.
-However, with the second API type, we need one more intermediary abstraction level, namely the runtimes API.
+NB.
+In the "Separating Abstraction Levels" chapter we have illustrated exactly this: when we speak about the first coffee machine API type, there is no need to extend the tree of abstractions further than running programs, but with the second API type, we need one more intermediary abstraction level, namely the runtimes API.